maistra/istio-workspace/README.md

 We follow standard Go coding conventions which we ensure using `goimports` during the build.

-In addition we provide `.editorconfig` file which is supported by [majority of the IDEs](https://editorconfig.org/#download).
+In addition, we provide `.editorconfig` file which is supported by [majority of the IDEs](https://editorconfig.org/#download).

 ## License